 We’ve been thinking through the same thing.
 Luckily, these social platforms give multifamily properties a great opportunity to get creative.

-The Surge of Social Media
+The Surge of Social Media for Apartments

 Over time, these social media channels have taken some big strides in making their platforms more business-friendly, which means there’s room for multifamily.

 Planning Your Content

 Content is still king.
 What we mean is, if you don’t think through the content you’re sending out, you’re going to crash and burn.
-This question should always lead the way: What kind of content would our residents find valuable?
+This question should always lead the way: What kind of content would your residents find valuable?

-Social Media Stories
+How to Utilize Social Media Stories

 One of the most popular features on social media currently are “Stories,” which are images and videos that hang around for 24 hours and can be viewed repeatedly.
 Stories allow marketers to curate content and get creative — not only with their own content but with user submissions.

-Snapchat stories were first to market, followed by Instagram in November 2016, and Facebook in March 2017.
+Snapchat Stories were first to market, followed by Instagram in November 2016, and Facebook in March 2017.
 What’s the biggest difference between the three?
 The audience.